AI4Bread/stCAMBL_tutorial/source/index.rst

 News
 ========
-2025.04.10 S3RL is now available on GitHub at https://github.com/AI4Bread/stCAMBL.
+2025.04.10 stCAMBL is now available on GitHub at https://github.com/AI4Bread/stCAMBL.
 stCAMBL is implemented based on PyTorch Geometric (pyG) and supports efficient training and flexible batch processing for large-scale spatial transcriptomics datasets.

 The model provides enhanced spatial representation learning through the use of a Graph Transformer architecture and hyperspherical prototype clustering for clear domain separation.